ItsKaranzzz/WalletHubTest/README.md

 # WalletHubTest
 Simulation of basic Selenium concepts integrated into a single framework design using Page Object modeling approach.

+Contents:

+Source Folder having below packages:

+main:
+  -base package: Base of the whole project
+  -config package: For configuration required to setup the project -drivers package: Contains necessary drivers required to run the scripts -pages package: Application pages covered during the simulation -Utilities package: Consists of all the common functions required

+test:
+  -tests package: Consists of all the test cases to be executed

 How to Run...?